evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/02_061_graphics_module.html" target="_blank" class="Button">Demo</a>

 Now we need to write the *physics module* that calculates the position of the box as the time goes by.
-As a reminder, the position is described by a decimal number between *-1* and *1*, where *-1* is the left, *0* is the center and *1* is the right.
+As a reminder, we describe the position by a decimal number between *-1* and *1*, where *-1* is the left, *0* is the center and *1* is the right.